alexey-v-paramonov/soundcloud_downloader/README.md

 Setup:
-Install all required python modules with pip install -r requirements.txt
+Install all required python modules with

+   pip install -r requirements.txt

 (may require sudo)

 Usage:
-1. Open downloader.py and set your SoundCloud client ID and the username (SC_USERNAME, CLIENT_ID)
+ * Open downloader.py and set your SoundCloud client ID and the username (SC_USERNAME, CLIENT_ID)

-2. Start the script with
+* Start the script with

     ./downloader.py --days=30 --minutes=8 --login=idontlikewords

     --days (-d): the number of days the track was published --minutes (-m): the minimal track length in minutes
     --login: SoundCloud username

-Bu default the number of days is 30 and the minimal track length is 8 minutes.
+By default the number of days is 30 and the minimal track length is 8 minutes.